 Play.
 Express.
 Achieve.

-Britt's team of experienced volunteers are dedicated to providing award-winning service to our actors.
+Barrier-Free's team of experienced volunteers are dedicated to providing award-winning service to our actors.
 We take the time to get to know you and your families because we believe that, in business, a personal approach is the best approach.
 We utilize each person's strengths ensuring each actor gets the successful outcome they deserve.
-We're proud that so many of our actors have repeatedly come back to Barrier-Free to participate in each season and we always encourage newbies to join our company!
+We're proud that so many of our actors have repeatedly come back to Barrier-Free to participate in each season, and we always encourage newcomers to join in the fun!
 We are determined to work hard to earn your loyalty every day.
 We're here to help you succeed, feel loved, and to have fun.
 At Barrier-Free, we're not just a theatre company, we are family-- and we're always accepting new adoptees!

 Every semester, Barrier-Free MD offers college-credit internships to McDaniel College undergraduates.
 We also work with other colleges and universities too!
 At the end of every 10-12 week internship, students are able to: demonstrate the proper classroom etiquette for adults with intellectual/developmental disabilities and autism, memorize extensive passages, movements, and lines in effort to aid performers on stage, and research, analyze, and synthesize a wide range of information for diverse audiences unfamiliar with autism and intellectual/developmental disabilities.

 Interested in becoming an intern?
 Visit our "Get Involved" page, fill out our "Interest Form", and submit it.
 Then email your resume to Britt@BarrierFreeMD.com.